thunderrun/cv/cv_en.md

 - Use AngularJS and Node.js to develop a blog system for the Computer and Software Academy Science Association
 - Use php CodeIgniter to develop WeChat Student Information query system for iService

-## Hobbies and Interests
+## Other skills and Hobbies

+- Other skills
+  - Excel
+  - Basic knowledge of Economics, Accounting & Secutiries
+    - Real estate, bank & insurance corporation financial analysis
+- Hobbies
   - Early Modern History